John Mohawk: Work

-Mohawk was a major visionary of the Haudenosaunee Confederacy of Nations who played a singularly important role in fashioning the intellectual bridge of the traditional Indian movement toward the national and international community.
-Firmly based in the traditional Seneca Longhouse, he was a practitioner and master singer and orator.
-He was a writer, journalist, researcher, and lecturer.
-A specialist in the field of culture and community economic development and an activist and commentator on the cultural survival of indigenous peoples, Mohawk was a resolute traditionalist, social activist, and negotiator in local and international conflicts.
+Mohawk was a major visionary of the Haudenosaunee Confederacy of Nations who played an important role in fashioning the intellectual bridge of the traditional Indian movement toward the national and international community.
+Based in the traditional Seneca Longhouse, he was a practitioner, singer, and orator.
+He was also a writer, journalist, researcher, and lecturer.
+A specialist in the field of culture and community economic development and an activist and commentator on the cultural survival of indigenous peoples, Mohawk was a traditionalist, social activist, and negotiator in local and international conflicts.
 He helped negotiate the conflict between the Sandinista government of Nicaragua and the Miskito people in 1983, and was a peace guide at armed standoffs between Native traditionalists and government agencies in North America.

 Mohawk was a co-founder of several organizations supporting Native Americans in the United States and internationally, such as the Indigenous Peoples Network and the Emergency Response International Network, the Seventh Generation Fund, the Indian Law Resource Center and the Iroquois White Corn Project.
-He worked tirelessly to revitalize indigenous agriculture, healthy food (e.g., Iroquois white corn) and the "Slow Food" movement.
+He worked to revitalize indigenous agriculture, healthy food (e.g., Iroquois white corn) and the "Slow Food" movement.
 He was a journalist, a longtime editor, and contributor to "Akwesasne Notes", "Daybreak", and "Indian Country Today," and director of the Center for Indigenous Studies at the Center of the Americas State University of New York (SUNY) in Buffalo, New York.